Inuit Post-Secondary Education Strategy

 Funding

-To ensure that Inuit students have the same opportunities for success as other students in Canada, Budget 2019 has been investing $125.5 million over 10 years, beginning in fiscal year 2019 to 2020 and $21.8 million ongoing for the Inuit Post-Secondary Education Strategy.
+To ensure that Inuit students have the same opportunities for success as other students in Canada, Budget 2019 invested $125.5 million over 10 years, beginning in fiscal year 2019 to 2020 and $21.8 million ongoing for the Inuit Post-Secondary Education Strategy.
 The strategy is designed specifically through engagement coordinated by the Inuit Tapiriit Kanatami in collaboration with the Inuit land-claim organizations.

 On this page